elemental/Elemental/doc/source/intro.rst

 Dependencies
 ============
-* Functioning C++03 and ANSI C compilers.
+* Functioning C++11 and ANSI C compilers.
-* A working MPI implementation.
+* A working MPI2 implementation.
 * BLAS and LAPACK (ideally version 3.3 or greater) implementations.
 If a sufficiently up-to-date LAPACK implementation is not provided, then a working F90 compiler is required in order to build Elemental's eigensolvers